zhelyazik/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-filling in all of the missing values in the dataset (using mean 5-minute intervals)
+filling in all of the missing values in the dataset (using mean 5-minute intervals):

 ```r
 activity.complete <- activity